BilendM/portfolio/src/content/projects/portfolio.md

 ---
 id: 1
 title: "My Portfolio"
 description: "My current portfolio built using Gridsome, Markdown, and GraphQL.
-Open source and hosted on Netlify!"
+Free to use and hosted on Netlify!"
 stack:
 - name: "Gridsome"
 - name: "GraphQL"